What do I do if my SIN is lost or stolen?

 - Get a credit report to check for unusual activity.

-It is important to keep your SIN card safe and to report a missing card right away.
-If someone finds your card they could use the information to commit fraud against you or someone else.
+It is important to keep your SIN card or confirmation of SIN letter safe and report a missing card or letter right away.
+If someone finds your card or letter they could use the information to commit fraud against you or someone else.

 For More Information